appdotnet/api-spec/content/reference/authentication/flows/password.md

         &password=[user's password]
         &scope=[scopes separated by spaces]

-    > The use of `password_grant_secret` diverges from the OAuth 2.0 specificaion. `password_grant_secret` is a special token that we'll send you when your use of the password flow is approved.
+    > The use of `password_grant_secret` diverges from the OAuth 2.0 specification. `password_grant_secret` is a special token that we'll send you when your use of the password flow is approved.

-    > **You can require app-specific passwords** by providing a `require_app_specific_password=1` URL parameter. **[Two-Factor Auth users](http://blog.app.net/2013/03/13/added-security-for-your-app-net-account/) must use app-specific passwords** irrespective of this parameter.
+    > **You can require app-specific passwords** by providing a `require_app_specific_password=1` URL parameter. **[Two-Factor Auth users](http://blog.app.net/2013/03/13/added-security-for-your-app-net-account/) must use app-specific passwords** regardless of this parameter.
 We strongly encourage the use of app-specific passwords by all users as they significantly increase account security.

 1. If the authorization was successful, App.net will respond with a JSON-encoded token: